 Rachel WillenborgPrimary Teacher

-Rachel attended The University of Iowa where she received her B.A. in Elementary Education with a reading endorsement and a social-emotional learning leadership certificate.
+Rachel attended The University of Iowa where she received her BA in Elementary Education with a reading endorsement and a social-emotional learning leadership certificate.
 After graduating, she served as a long-term substitute teacher in the Cedar Rapids area.
 She also enjoys teaching dance classes when not at school.
-Rachel is excited to join the Summit team!

 Shelby ParadiseIntermediate Teacher

-Shelby hails from Colorado Springs, Colorado.
-As a Daniels Scholar, Shelby chose to attend Coe College, which led her to Cedar Rapids.
-Shelby graduated from Coe in 2018 where she received her B.A. in Elementary Education with an emphasis in Reading and Social Studies.
-While attending Coe, Shelby taught English to Burmese refugees in Thailand one summer and then studied abroad and taught English in Ghana, Africa in the fall of 2017.
-After graduating, she served as a long-term substitute teacher at Roosevelt Middle School in Cedar Rapids.
-For the past two years, Shelby has been living in Boston, Massachusetts, where Shelby took a Teach For America position teaching 6th grade science.
+Shelby graduated from Coe College in 2018 where she received her BA in Elementary Education with an emphasis in Reading and Social Studies.
+While attending Coe, Shelby taught English to Burmese refugees in Thailand one summer and then studied abroad and taught English in Ghana, Africa.
+Upon graduating, she served as a long-term substitute teacher at Roosevelt Middle School in Cedar Rapids.
+Shelby previously held a Teach For America position teaching 6th grade science in Boston.
 In her free time, Shelby enjoys being outside, working out, traveling, crafting, and being around friends and family.